alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
-Short-circuiting is literal for the remaining methods you pass to `Bind`: after the first `Fail`, later steps aren't invoked. `Result` is responsible for the control flow.
+Short-circuiting allows the failure to propagate: after the first `Fail`, later steps are bypassed and the error flows through to the end. `Result` is responsible for the control flow.

 Yes, this example uses a repository (a very .NET thing) and mutates a `User`.
 That's deliberate: toy examples can feel far from everyday code, and I don't want this post to imply you should replace `exceptions` everywhere with `Result` (or "go full FP" to use it).